CATASTROPHIC READINESS for WORKERS

 Events send signals as they develop.
 Your team will use our indicator response system to set triggers and monitor potential events as the likelihood increases.

 Your workers, their families and the community must actively participate.
 Our proprietary social risk event database guides technology to motivate helpful behaviors, creating a collaborative environment.

-What steps can we take to insure Managment control and continuous Operations?
+What steps can we take to insure Management control and continuous Operations?

 A new position of Leadership will need to be put in place to support the awareness and operational readiness of the organization.
-The CMA team can provide the guidance and process to support the new role of the Catastrophic Preparedness Executive (CPE) on the corporate executive team.
+The CPS II team can provide the guidance and process to support the new role of the Catastrophic Preparedness Executive (CPE) on the corporate executive team.

 The CPS II team provides the services needed to support the CPE to get your business back up and running while adapting the necessary safety procedures to ensure your operations can continue.
 Monitoring your employees is essential, along with collecting and tracking data.
 Implementing the right technology and the proper procedures will dramatically reduce the risk for multiple catastrophic events.